shaunmccarthy/AsyncOAuth.Evernote.Simple/README.md

 will tell you what you need to change to get the project running.
 The interesting parts can be found in HomeController.cs

+You can see what things would look like without the library in RawController.cs

 To Do:
 ------